-Running in Lane 7 (explained at end of the article).
+Running in Lane 7 (explained at the end of the article).
 Beram added the 400 to the 200 titles he had won earlier in the SEA Games.
 The 5th Gold Medal for the Philippines.

 The 21-year-old was out fast, but the field started closing in around the 300m marks.
-It was Luong Van Thao of Vietnam who struck first challenging Beram around the 250m marks.
+It was Luong Van Thao of Vietnam who struck first, challenging Beram around the 250m marks.

 Then the Big legs of Quach tried to reel in Trenten Beram in the last 80m.
-18-Year-old Pitchaiya Sunthortuan of Thailand who had just run 46.87 to break the SEA School Games Record by a second a few months back also was closing in strong.
+18-Year-old Pitchaiya Sunthortuan of Thailand, who had just run 46.87 to break the SEA School Games Record by a second a few months back, also was closing in strong.

-In the end, Beram held off the challenge and just hung onto a win in 46.39 from Sunthortuan who improved his best time again to 46.46 (which may have been a Thai Junior Record?),
+In the end, Beram held off the challenge and just hung onto a win in 46.39 from Sunthortuan, who improved his best time again to 46.46 (which may have been a Thai Junior Record?),

-Quach who stills had the fastest time of the year (46.35) could only cling onto bronze in 46.48.
+Quach, who stills had the fastest time of the year (46.35), could only cling onto bronze in 46.48.

-Second-fastest ever time by a Filipino Athlete
+Second-fastest ever times by a Filipino Athlete.

-Beram time of 46.39 was the second-fastest ever time by a Filipino Athlete only Isidro Del Prado 45.57 National Recordset in the 1984 ASEAN Cup in Manila is faster.
-Beram also improved on his 46.56 PB set at the American Outdoor Champs, in Houston on 13 May.
+Beram time of 46.39 was the second-fastest ever time by a Filipino Athlete; only Isidro Del Prado 45.57 National Recordset in the 1984 ASEAN Cup in Manila is faster.
+Beram also improved on his 46.56 PB set at the American Outdoor Champs in Houston on 13 May.